Nippon Foundation: 1962–1970

-In 1962, The Nippon Foundation was established under the auspices of the Japanese Motorboat Racing Law.
-The law and the foundation were initiatives of Ryoichi Sasakawa who, as chair, used them to both help rebuild the Japanese shipbuilding sector, and to conduct philanthropic activities around the world.
+In 1962, The Nippon Foundation was established as the Japan Shipbuilding Industry Foundation under the auspices of the Japanese Motorboat Racing Law.
+The law and the foundation were initiatives of Ryoichi Sasakawa who, officially used them to both help rebuild the Japanese shipbuilding sector, and to conduct philanthropic activities around the world.
 This system of using gambling revenue to provide aid to needy sectors was a novel one in Japan at that time, and came under intense scrutiny.
-In response, the foundation strove for transparency in conducting its activities, making its records publicly accessible from its earliest days.

 Initiatives pursued in this period include research for the development of super tankers and their engines, direct support for the shipbuilding industry, and the protection of safety in the Strait of Malacca—vital to Japan's national security, due to the fact that more than 80 percent of her oil passes this way.

 In the field of public welfare, the foundation pursued such youth-oriented initiatives as the building of sports facilities, the building of day care centers and the promotion of traffic safety education.
 In addition, it began donating mobile clinics and blood-mobiles, as well as constructing blood banks around the country.

 1971–1980

 In the 1970s, the foundation continued to pursue its efforts to improve social services through such measures as the distribution of ambulances, training in the use of fire fighting equipment, the development of preventative measures for earthquakes and PR for the fire-fighting sector.
 It also donated medical ships to provide medical aid for people living on remote islands in Japan's inland sea.

-In 1971, it began its overseas work, and in 1974 established the Sasakawa Memorial Health Foundation for the purpose of eliminating leprosy as a public health problem—an effort that has resulted in its elimination in all but 1 of the 122 countries where the disease was initially prevalent.
+In 1974, establishement of the Sasakawa Memorial Health Foundation for the purpose of eliminating leprosy as a public health problem—an effort that has resulted in its elimination in all but 1 of the 122 countries where the disease was initially prevalent.